fegbewunmi/search-ui/README.md

 # Towed vehicles Searchbar

-Search bar UI using React, NextJS
+Search bar UI using React, NextJS for searching through towed vehicles in Chicago.

 This to be run locally with working backend - https://github.com/fegbewunmi/search-backend